how to cool whisky the glenlivet

 -IAN LOGAN, INTERNATIONAL BRAND AMBASSADOR, THE GLENLIVET

 This is why some whisky purists forego chilled whisky, preferring to drink it at room temperature.
-Apparently, we can detect fewer flavours in cold drinks and so keeping whisky between 15°C and 18°C ensures that all the nuances of an expression can come to the forefront.
+Apparently, we can detect fewer flavours in cold drinks so keeping whisky between 15°C and 18°C ensures that all the nuances of an expression can come to the forefront.

 HOW TO KEEP WHISKY COOL WITHOUT ICE